 1. Include dark designs

 The dark mode is taking email by storm.
 More and more people have decided to switch their app settings to dramatically change the look.
-It's proven to be better for late-night internet scrolling and for users suffering from photophobia, keratoconus or similar conditions.
+It's proven to be better for late-night internet scrolling and for users suffering from photophobia, keratoconus, or similar conditions.
 It can also help you focus more and save your battery’s life.

 Aside from that, the dark mode can look cleaner and less busy.
 It could be that we, as recipients, got so used to seeing emails as they usually are, but dark designs just seem more appealing and eye-catching than the classic ones.
-In some cases), they can set the tone for your email, help some colours appear more saturated or intense and they definitely stand out in an inbox.
+In some cases), they can set the tone for your email, help some colors appear more saturated or intense and they definitely stand out in an inbox.